 Management Masters (MMGB)

-The course objectives of include traditional critical concepts of accounting principles while integrating new reporting practices for environmental, social and governance known as ESG.
+This course focuses on traditional critical concepts of accounting principles while integrating new CSR (Corporate Social Responsibility) reporting practices for environmental, social, and governance known as ESG.

 Mutually Exclusive: ACGB 6111.